u-verma/notification/README.md

 docker-compose down
 ```
 - Either you can remove the volume path from `docker-compose` but data will be lost if container is stopped, Or change it to your local path.
-- Then run the application directly from your id Application start at 8081 port.
+- Then run the application directly from your id.
+Application starts at 8081 port.

 # High Level Design of Application